TikTok's Obsession With 'Hair Training' Has Gone Too Far

 AdvertisementADVERTISEMENT

 "Some things to note: Tight hairstyles can put excessive stress on the hair, so you just want to make sure that you’re being cautious of how often you do them; always try to use soft hair ties, made out of silk or satin to limit breakage on the ends," Reavey adds.
-You can use a hair mask or a lightweight, dissolvable hair gel to add extra hydration and slip to your slicked-back bun, but make sure to wash it out at the end of the day.
+You can use a hair mask or a lightweight, dissolvable hair gel (like this one from Crown Affair) to add extra hydration and slip to your slicked-back bun, but make sure to wash it out at the end of the day.

 Remember, there's a lot about our hair that is out of our control — like our sebum production and hormones — and we shouldn't try to control them.
 Luckily, what we can control is how we treat our hair.
 Exploring new hair routines and rituals could change your hair for the better, and make you appreciate your unique wash day ritual, however frequent or infrequent.